Meet Our Course Facilitators

 Greg graduated from California State Polytechnic University in Pomona with a BS Degree in Construction Engineering and Management.
 He has been President of the local Southern California Chapter of the National Demolition Association and is currently serving a second term as an NDA Board Member.
 Greg has written a number of articles for NDA's Demolition Magazine and has recently authored an article in Natural Gas and Electricity titled "How to Maximize Your Scrap Material for a DDD Project".
 He's spoken at several events including the Mining Association, NDA's Annual Convention, EUEC and the EUCI Summits and has served as a facilitator for several classes of the NDA Foundation of Demolition Management Certificate Program.

-Tim developed most of his skills with practical field experience staring as an Assistant Foreman, otherwise referred to as Lead Demolition Laborer.
+Tim developed most of his skills with practical field experience staring as an Assistant Foreman for a Demolition company, otherwise referred to as Lead Laborer as he worked his way through school as a business major.
 He then worked as an Asbestos Abatement Lead and HazWoper Technician.
-Over the years, he moved into the roles of Superintendent, Senior Project Manager, Senior Estimator, and Operations Manager/VP for several of the largest and most reputable demolition and remediation companies in the world.
-As a business owner, he held several General Contracting licenses and focused exclusively on the most physically, technically and environmentally challenging demolition projects and programs.
+Over the years, he quickly moved into the roles of Superintendent, Senior Project Manager, Senior Estimator, and Operations Manager/VP for several of the largest and most reputable demolition and remediation companies in the world.
+As a business owner, he held several General Contracting licenses and focused exclusively on the most physically, technically and environmentally challenging D&D projects and programs.

-This led Tim to his current position with AECOM.
-As he puts it, “If you can’t beat them, join them.”
-His extensive leadership skills and experience has allowed him to be in team leadership roles on billion dollar non-nuclear Decommissioning and Demolition programs.
-Tim exclusively uses NDA members in the US and writes this into the source selection process for his clients due the great value the NDA has been to him in his personal growth and success over the last thirty years.
+This led Tim to his current position over the last decade as an owner’s representative.
+As he puts it, “How do you help owners to manage high risk D&D projects and programs, if you really don’t know what the hazards are”?
+Tim unprecedented success in this area and approach, speaks for itself.
+His extensive leadership skills and experience has allowed him to be involved in billion-dollar nuclear D&D programs as a D&D contractor and then as an owners engineer on team leadership roles on billion-dollar non-nuclear D&D programs helping owners to clean up and remove hundreds of former chemical, power plants and other commercial and industrial facilities.
+Tim exclusively uses NDA members that are actively involved in the US and writes this into the source selection process for his clients due the great value the NDA has been to him in his personal growth and success over the last thirty years.

 Steve Schwartz, Estimator & Project Manager, Haines & Kibblehouse, Inc.